krzyb5081/Java-Spring-Shop/README.md

 # shop
-online shop java project using spring boot and hibernate
+Online Shop java project using spring boot and hibernate.